Google Search Console: Page Indexing Report

 |Blocked due to unauthorized request (401)||0.00001%||20%|

-Pages that are discovered but not indexed, have been detected by Google but Google has so far decided to take no further action with that page.
+“Discovered – currently not indexed” pages have been detected by Google but Google has not crawled or indexed that page.
 Google may have seen a link referencing the page but for some reason did not choose to crawl the page.

 There can be false positives for pages listed under this reason, so the first step should be to review the website’s log files to confirm the page has not been crawled.
 If the page is listed in the log file and has been crawled by Googlebot, then it could be a matter of waiting a few days for the page to update in the Page Indexing report.
 This often happens with new pages added to a website.